Your Book of Business Is Everything

 Build Your Contact List

-Write down every person you know: family, friends, former colleagues, neighbors, people from your church, gym, or community groups.
+Write down every person you know: family, friends, former colleagues, neighbors.
 Most new advisors can identify 200–500 people.

 Have Conversations, Not Pitches

 Don't lead with "I'm a financial advisor now, do you want to be my client?"
-Instead, reconnect genuinely, share what you're doing, and ask about their financial situation naturally.
+Instead, reconnect genuinely and share what you're doing.

 Offer a Free Review

 Invite warm contacts to a complimentary financial review.
-No pressure, no commitment — just a conversation about their goals and whether you can help.
+No pressure, no commitment.

 Phase 2: Building Your Network (Months 3–12)

 Don't network to find clients — network to build genuine relationships.
-The advisors who attend every chamber of commerce event with a stack of business cards rarely succeed.
-The ones who get deeply involved in one or two communities and become genuinely known and trusted always do.
+Get deeply involved in one or two communities and become genuinely known and trusted.

 The Referral Engine: Your Long-Term Growth Machine